 The food at the Hacienda where guests enjoy lunch is all farm-to-table fresh.
 They grow their own fruits, vegetables and herbs in a hydroponic greenhouse and gardens right near the restaurant.
 Eggs, milk, honey, and meat all come from chickens, cows, bees, pigs and turkeys raised on the ranch.
 And anything they don’t produce on site they buy from sustainable local vendors.
 I wanted to capture the chef as he went through his process to prepare meals.
 He goes right into the greenhouse to pick out his ingredients for the day and then creates amazing traditional dishes like gallo pinto and arroz con leche.

-These dense mangrove forests are in the surf town of Tamarindo and there’s a variety of wildlife thriving here—birds, reptiles, sloths, monkeys.
+This region is known for an abudance of dense mangrove forests and there’s a variety of wildlife thriving in them—birds, reptiles, sloths, monkeys.
 The local guides were incredibly knowledgeable—at one point our skiff driver stopped the boat right in front of this one tree and there was a beautiful owl nesting inside.
-It felt very serene as we glided quietly through the still waters of the estuary and I wanted to capture that feeling here.
+It felt very serene as we glided quietly through the still waters of this estuary and I wanted to capture that feeling here.